VlachosGroup/AdsorptionConfiguration_MS2021/README.md

 Enumeration Code
 ----------------
-The codes are in enumeration folder, with the precalculated output in enumeration/Output folder.
+The codes are in enumeration folder, with an example output in enumeration/Output folder.
 The code needs to be executed in the order of first digit in file name.
+The enumeration time for smaller molecules are fast, but starts take several hours for 4 heteroatom molecules.
+As the data size get large for larger molecules, we included the result for <4 heteroatoms.

 Fingerprint-like descriptor-based logistic regression
 -----------------------------------------------------
-The codes are in FLDLR folder, with the precalculated output in FLDLR/Output folder.
+The codes are in FLDLR folder, with an example output in FLDLR/Output folder.
 "1MLTrain.py" trains the FLDLR model, and "2MLScreen.py" make model predictions.
+The training and prediction time for smaller molecules are fast, but starts take several hours for 4 heteroatom molecules.
+As the data size get large for larger molecules, we included the result for <4 heteroatoms.

 Dependencies
 ------------